 We’ll only use your personal data for two reasons: 1) to deliver the products and services you’ve requested from us, and 2) to meet our legal responsibilities.

 2. We’d collect personal data about you when:

 - you request a proposal from us to provide you with a service

-- you or your employer or our clients engage us to provide our services.
+- you, your employer or our clients engage us to provide our services.
 We’ll also collect data during the period we’re delivering those services

 - you get in touch with us.
 That could be by email, phone, post, social media or through our website

-3. Here’s the kind of information we might keep hold of:
+3. Here’s the kind of information we'll hang on to for a bit: